NelsonPython/USCTrojanBlockchainSociety/README.md

 ## Speaker Event - Town Hall Topics

 - How to build a successful tech career - one man's journey from business owner to international project leader to researcher to professor to high-tech urban gardener.
+Thus, his title "Technologist".
 What does his journey inspire you to build?

 - IOTA Coffee Supply Chain - track coffee across borders and through customs from bean to cup